semico6/blog/_posts/2020-01-17-linux-connecting-and-expanding-commands.md

 Just don't close the shell until the process is completed, or that kills the process!!!

 ## Expanding commands
-With command substitution, you can have the output of a command interpreted by the shell instead of by th ecommand itself.
+With command substitution, you can have the output of a command interpreted by the shell instead of by the command itself.
 In this way, you can have the standard output of a command become an argument for another command.
 The two forms of command substitution are ```$(command)``` and ``` `command` ```(backticks, not single quotes).